omo50/omo50/README.md

 # 👋 Hi, I’m @omo50, aka omoso
-FOSS enjoyer, modpack developer with 70k+ downloads.
+FOSS enjoyer, modpack developer with 80k+ downloads.
 You most likely know me from Re-Console, the most successful LCE modpack on Modrinth.

-i like bo en and drive45.
-I have a very accletic music taste however

-Discord is @omo50
-You may also know me as Vladivaston, raamviot50 or omo en.
+I am an aspiring Geometry Dash player and creator.
+I generally spend time in the Globed community specifically.

+At this current moment, I am not extraordinarily active in the Minecraft community.